segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ## Proxy HTTP Calls

 You can point the iOS SDK to your own hosted [proxy](https://github.com/segmentio/segment-proxy) of the Segment API.
-This will run the HTTP traffic for the Segment API through the proxy.
+This runs the HTTP traffic for the Segment API through the proxy.

 {% codeexample %}
 {% codeexampletab Swift %}